 chose not to in order to make the movie longer (and less glitched).

-Used for movies that corrupt the game's memory in some fashion, causing unintended game behaviour such as triggering the game's credits early.
+Used for movies that corrupt the game's memory in some fashion, causing unintended game behavior such as triggering the game's credits early.

 Uses a game restart sequence